commercialhaskell/stack/doc/yaml_configuration.md

 3. `setup-info-locations` in the YAML configuration - URLs or paths.
 See further below.

-The format of this field is the same as in the default [stack-setup-2.yaml](https://github.com/commercialhaskell/stackage-content/raw/master/stack/stack-setup-2.yaml).
+The format of this key is the same as in the default [stack-setup-2.yaml](https://github.com/commercialhaskell/stackage-content/raw/master/stack/stack-setup-2.yaml).
 For example, GHC 9.2.3 of custom variant `myvariant` (see further below) on 64-bit Windows: